oxtoacart/webtail/README.md

 Options:
-  --new  If specified, a new random path will be created under the path specified by --url
+  --new  If specified, a new random path will be created under the given
+         url.
 ```

 ### Tools